darsain/utilus/docs/flexgrid.md

 Width is defined by `span` mixin, and margins by gutters, `vspaced` flag and `offset` mixin.

-Apart of that, go crazy!
+Apart of that, the border-boxes are yours!

 #### Gutter between behavior